Shlackka/guess-the-god/README.md

 ### Content

- - The text for the main index page and information page was taken from **[ChatGPT](https://chatgpt.com/?oai-dm=1)** with minor changes by myself.
-(All text within the README has been typed by myself).
+- All text included within Guess the God has been typed out by myself with hint and god facts first being found with the use of **[ChatGPT](https://chatgpt.com/?oai-dm=1)**
+ before being reworded into the game.

- - **[ChatGPT](https://chatgpt.com/?oai-dm=1)** has been used to help explain any concepts I may have been struggling to understand, this was used more at the beginning of development with it tapering off as I became more confident.
+- **[ChatGPT](https://chatgpt.com/?oai-dm=1)** has been used to help explain certain JavaScript concepts I was struggling with, specifically when I changed the nested if statements into a switch case.

- - The icons for the footer and the arrow for the dropdown on mobile were taken from **[Font Awesome](https://fontawesome.com/)**.

- - For the initial development of this site I took inspiration from the practice project I completed prior, which can be found **[here](https://github.com/Shlackka/Love-Running)**.
+- All inspiration for this project was taken from my personal interest into ancient civilizations and their respective mythologies and religions.

 - Fonts for the site were found using **[Google Fonts](https://fonts.google.com/)**.

 ### Media

-- The audio clips for the information page were created using **[Voice Generator](https://voicegenerator.io/)**.

 - All images including those used as backgrounds have been created using the DALL-E AI image creator through **[ChatGPT](https://chatgpt.com/?oai-dm=1)** by OpenAI.

 - Favicon was created using **[Red Ketchup](https://redketchup.io/favicon-generator)**.

+### Tools and Libraries

+- **[Gitpod](https://www.gitpod.io/)** was used as the development environment.

+- **[Visual Studio Code](https://code.visualstudio.com/)** was the code editor used for writing and editing the project's code within Gitpod.

+- **[GitHub](https://github.com/)** was used for version control and hosting the project repository.

+### Acknowledgements

+- I would like to thank my family, specifically my sister Robyn for helping to playtest Guess the God
+and highlight any areas of gameplay I may have overlooked during development.

+- I would also like to thank my Mentor Harry Dhillon who has been an invaluable source of encouragement.
+Always helping to guide me in the right direction during development.